MulayShreyas/Employee-Management-System/README.md

     String username = "your_username";
     String password = "your_password";

    Build and Run the Application:
-        Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).
-        Build the project to resolve dependencies.
-        Run the Main.java file to start the application.
+        i) Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse). ii) Build the project to resolve dependencies. iii) Run the Main.java file to start the application.

 ## Usage